icaroribeiro/rest-api-go-mongodb-jwt/README.md

-# rest-api-go-mongodb-jwt
-A sample of RESTful API using Go, MongoDB and JWT following the OpenAPI 3.0 specification
+# A sample of RESTful API using Go, MongoDB and JWT following the OpenAPI 3.0 specification